-Our simulation design broadly follows the sampling and experimental design of \cite{crepon2013} and follows a simple data generating process that allows for correlation between the random coefficients and the share of compliers in a city, $\bar{C}_g$.
+Our simulation design broadly follows the sampling and experimental design of \cite{crepon2013}, employing a simple data generating process that allows for correlation between the random coefficients and the share of compliers in a city, $\bar{C}_{ig}$.
 We present results from three simulation studies with different numbers of groups, $G$.
-Our main simulations set $G=235$ to match the experimental design in \cite{crepon2013}, and comparison exercises use 150 and 500 groups.
-In all cases, we consider groups of equal size, with 116 individuals in each, which is the average group size in \cite{crepon2013}.
-We randomly assign exactly $1/5$ of groups to one of five treatment assignment saturations, $s_g \in \mathcal{S} = \{0, 0.25, 0.5, 0.75, 1\}$, and make individual Bernoulli offers.
+Our main simulations set $G=235$ to match the experimental design in \cite{crepon2013}; comparison exercises 150 and 500 groups.
+For simplicity we consider groups of equal size, 116 individuals each, to match the average group size from \cite{crepon2013}.
+We randomly assign exactly $1/5$ of groups to each of five saturations, $S_g \in \{0, 0.25, 0.5, 0.75, 1\}$, then draw individual Bernoulli offers at the assigned saturation.